Anne Hathaway wears bright red PVC dress at Versace show - ExBulletin

 Anne Hathaway wears bright red PVC dress at Versace show

+“Hearst Magazines and Yahoo may earn commissions or revenue from certain articles through these links.”

 Anne Hathaway stunned at the Versace show during Milan Fashion Week on Friday, wearing a figure-hugging PVC dress from the designer's new fall/winter 2024 collection.
-The sexy ensemble was colored fire engine red, with a corset-style cut to the bodice and a pencil skirt that ended just below her knees, gathered at the waist in a sculptural detail.
+The hot ensemble was in fire engine red, with a corset-style cut to the bodice and a pencil skirt that ended just below her knees, gathered at her waist in a sculptural detail.

 A Princess's Diary The star wore pointed heels in the same shade, with small bows on the front.
 She also carried a black handbag and several gold bracelets on one wrist, as well as a Bvlgari Serpenti Tubogas watch and several statement rings.
 Her hair was down, tousled and sensual, and she wore dark pink lips and pink eyeshadow.